Skip to main content

 caution

-Temp variables are only valid for the duration of a function evaluation.
-Once function is evaluated, value is discarded.
+Temp variables are only valid for the duration of a single expression evaluation.
+Once the expression is evaluated, the value is discarded.

 Functions

 Formula functions provides predefined functionality to speed up your business logic implementation.
-List of functions are documented here.
+The list of functions is documented here.

 Examples